Medieval Indian History MCQs

 Multiple choice questions on Medieval Indian History for General Studies and GK preparation of SSC, NDA, CDS, UPSC, UPPSC and State PSC Examinations.

-31. Which of the following considered themselves as the custodians of the Hindu civilization?
+31. Which of the following foreign travellers mention about slavery during the rule of the Vijayanagar kingdom?

 Show Answer